wayneclub/Apple-Dictionary/README.md

 ## USAGE

 1. Download the dictionary, and unzip the file.
-2. Put it into the Dictionaries folder on Mac. (~/Library/Dictionaries)
+2. Put it into the Dictionaries folder on Mac.
+(Dictionary App > File > Open Dictionaries Folder)
 3. Open `Dictionary.app`, and add a custom dictionary in `Preferences`.
+(Dictionary > Settings...)

 ## Build